Sage Kimzey: 2016 season

-He won the San Antonio Stock Show & Rodeo in San Antonio, Texas; the Pendleton Round-Up in Pendleton, Oregon; and the Sikeston Jaycee Bootheel Rodeo in Sikeston, Missouri.
-He won the Ogden Pioneer Days in Ogden, Utah; the Molalla Buckeroo Rodeo in Molalla, Oregon; and the Kansas' Biggest Rodeo in Phillipsburg, Kansas.
-He won the Wrangler Champions Challenges in Spanish Fork, Utah and Pueblo, Colorado; the Cody Stampede Rodeo in Cody, Wyoming and the Cody Stampede Wrangler Champions Challenge.
-He won the 40th Annual Isanti, Minnesota Firefighters Rodeo; the Sidney, and the Iowa's Championship Rodeo in Sidney, Iowa; He won co-champion at the Horse Heaven Round-up Wranglers Champions Challenge in Kennewick, Washington; and the Wild Bill Hickok Rodeo in Abilene, Kansas.
+In the PRCA regular season, Kimzey won the San Antonio Stock Show & Rodeo in San Antonio, Texas; the Pendleton Round-Up in Pendleton, Oregon; and the Sikeston Jaycee Bootheel Rodeo in Sikeston, Missouri.
+He won the Ogden Pioneer Days in Ogden, Utah; the Molalla Buckeroo Rodeo in Molalla, Oregon; and Kansas' Biggest Rodeo in Phillipsburg, Kansas.
+He won the Wrangler Champions Challenges in Spanish Fork, Utah and Pueblo, Colorado; the Cody Stampede Rodeo in Cody, Wyoming; and the Cody Stampede Wrangler Champions Challenge.
+He won the 40th Annual Isanti, Minnesota Firefighters Rodeo; and Iowa's Championship Rodeo in Sidney, Iowa.
+He was co-champion at the Horse Heaven Round-up Wranglers Champions Challenge in Kennewick, Washington; and the Wild Bill Hickok Rodeo in Abilene, Kansas.

+He won RodeoHouston in Houston, Texas, for the second year in a row.

+In the CBR circuit, he won the Eldorado Resort Casino Shreveport Tuff Hedeman Championship Bull Riding in Bossier City, Louisiana; and the CBR World Finals in Cheyenne, Wyoming.
+He also won his second CBR world championship.

 At the NFR, he won Round 1.
 He placed in five rounds to rank third.
 He won his third consecutive world championship with $311,462 in earnings.

 He rode Aftershock from Frontier Rodeo in the first round and scored 86.50 points.
-He was second in Round 3 once he rode Night Moves from Calgary Stampede with a score of 87.50.
+He was second in Round 3 once he rode Night Moves from the Calgary Stampede with a score of 87.50.
 He covered his bull in the fifth round, but did not win any money.
 He split second and third in Round 6 with a score of 87.50 on Half Nuts, from Pete Carr Rodeo.
 In Round 7, he split a score of 79, for fifth place, with a bull named Long Haired Outlaw.
 Outlaw was a bull from New West Rodeo.
 In the tenth and final round, he rode the Lancaster & Jones bull Total Bulls Battle Born earning an 83-point score which clinched the world championship.
 Kimzey had now entered the record books winning three world titles in a row in his first three years as a card holder.
 Another thing Kimzey had managed was too stay relatively injury-free except for minor injuries.